New AI camera systems catch drivers texting and driving. Also, the fine is hefty enough to make speeding the least amount of your worries.

 “We saw people on Facebook, people texting.
 We saw people trying to be tricky by having their phone below the window line of their vehicles.”Roads Minister Melinda Pavey

-Consequently, a test was conducted in New South Wales Australia and the testing numbers are quite alarming.
+Consequently, a test was conducted in New South Wales Australia and the results are quite alarming.
 The cameras reportedly checked 8.5 million vehicles, while catching 100,000 people texting during the 6 month test period.
 The drivers in New South Whales had no notice of these tests that occurred.

 “We have to unfortunately use the element of surprise to get people to think ‘well, I could get caught at any time’.
 I want behavior to change, and I want it changed immediately.”NSW Roads Minister Andrew Constance